 Verbal whole class feedback

-Delivering Timely Feedback
+How to Deliver Timely Feedback

 Implementing timely feedback in the classroom can take various forms.
 One effective method is through verbal feedback.
 By engaging in immediate discussions with students, teachers can highlight areas of improvement, provide praise, or offer suggestions for further development.
-Verbal feedback allows for a dynamic interaction that allows students to receive feedback in real-time, enabling them to adjust their understanding or approach accordingly.
+Verbal feedback allows for a active interaction that allows students to receive feedback in real-time, enabling them to adjust their understanding or approach accordingly.

 Marking schedules

-Incorporating Success Criteria into Marking Strategies
+Success Criteria in Marking

 Incorporating success criteria into marking strategies can be immensely beneficial in providing clear expectations for both teachers and students.
 By clearly defining what constitutes success in a given task or assignment, success criteria pave the way for consistent and fair assessment practices.